By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 El Yunque has 24 miles of recreational trails for all levels.
 Due to weather and trail conditions, they are subject to closures.
 Check this page for a complete list of trails and their availability.
 Here are currently available trails I find particularly worthwhile:

-El Angelito Trail: this trail, outside the restricted area, takes you to the natural pool created by the Mameyes River in just 20 minutes.
-It’s an easy hike, perfect for those traveling with a family or who could not get a reservation at the park.
-(No reservations needed.)
+El Angelito Trail: this trail takes you to the natural pool created by the Mameyes River in just 20 minutes.
+It’s an easy hike, perfect for those traveling with a family.

 Britton Trail and Tower: this challenging trail takes you on a steep walk through the Cloud Forest (take a right towards Mount Britton Tower) or go straight or left to continue on to El Yunque Peak.
 On a clear day, you can see a stunning view of the Northeast coast of Puerto Rico.
-(Reservations needed.)
+(Note: the trail is open but the road segment towards the tower and the tower itself are currently closed for construction.)

 La Coca Trail: one of the most challenging trails at El Yunque is only 1.8mi but mostly uphill.
 Given that it’s a tough trail, it’s less crowded, and you’ll encounter some swimming holes and small waterfalls along the way.
-Make sure you prepare with water, proper clothing, and shoes if you plan to take this trail.
-(Reservations needed.)
+Make sure you prepare with water, proper clothing, and sturdy shoes if you plan to take this trail, and stay on the trail, as it is easy to get lost.

 Juan Diego Trail: this easy trail has a surprise at the end: a waterfall.
-It's only .125mi long and relatively flat, perfect for families and those with mobility issues.
-(Reservations needed.)
+It's only .125mi long and relatively flat, perfect for families and those with mobility issues

 Currently, camping is not permitted at El Yunque due to damage from Hurricane Maria, but there are plans to open camping facilities in the future.
 However, Yuquiyú farm, located at the foothills of El Yunque, offers eco-friendly treehouses with rainforest views.